 Sugar Helps Protect Against Obesity And Illness>>

 Alzheimer’s, depression, diabetes, cancer, and the inflammatory metabolic illnesses in general do not only happen to people who are obese, and obesity is not caused by excessive sugar consumption.

 The link between obesity and the metabolic illnesses, is biochemical stress and inflammation.
 The things that promote excessive metabolic stress and inflammation, and interfere with energy production, prevent the proper use of sugar.
-Taking sugar consumption out of the picture only makes these things worse over the long term.
+I’m not a doctor or nutritionist, and none of this is meant as health or dietary advice, but it makes sense to me, that dealing with stress related issues, by taking sugar consumption out of the picture, only makes matters worse over the long term.

 See More Here

 Physiol Rep. 2017 Feb;5(4). pii: e13171.
 Suppressed sympathetic outflow to skeletal muscle, muscle thermogenesis, and activity energy expenditure with calorie restriction.
 Almundarij TI, Gavini CK, Novak CM.

 J Clin Endocrinol Metab.
 2015 Jun;100(6):2239-47.
 Excessive Sugar Consumption May Be a Difficult Habit to Break: A View From the Brain and Body.
 Tryon MS, Stanhope KL, Epel ES, Mason AE, Brown R, Medici V, Havel PJ, Laugero KD.

 Ciba Found Symp.
 1982;87:168-91.
 Review.
 Some hormonal influences on glucose and ketone body metabolism in normal human subjects.
 Johnston DG, Pernet A, McCulloch A, Blesa-Malpica G, Burrin JM, Alberti KG.